uwindsorcss/css-site/README.md

 pnpm install
 ```

 3. Copy the `.env.example` file and rename it to `.env`.
-Update the variables with appropriate values:
+Update the variables with the appropriate values.
+Ensure you generate a secret for `NEXTAUTH_SECRET`, as it is required.

 ```env
 NODE_ENV="development"